Adult ADHD Treatment in NYC

 TMS (Transcranial Magnetic Stimulation) is an FDA cleared procedure for the treatment of Depression for patients who did not respond to anti-depressant medications.
 The treatment is directed toward the Dorsolateral Prefrontal Cortex, the part of the brain directly implicated in ADHD/ADD symptoms.
 While not formally FDA approved, there is significant clinical evidence that supports the use of TMS for ADD/ADHD symptoms, especially when they are co-occurring with the symptoms of anxiety and Depression.

-Trifecta Health Medical Center has 3 convenient locations in New York to help patients to get the best possible treatment for Adults with ADD/ ADHD symptoms.
+Trifecta Health Medical Center has multiple locations for ADHD treatment in NYC to help patients to get the best possible treatment for their symptoms.
 Break Free From Adult ADHD Now.
 Convenient Office Hours.
-Call Today for ADHD Treatment in NYC!
+Call Today for In-office or Online ADHD Treatment in NYC.